CubeLeopard5/my_teams/README.md

 # my_teams

 ## Description
-This project his to make a server running on your local machine and a client that can connect to this server.
+This project is to make a server running on your local machine and a client that can connect to this server.
 The client can then login and send messages to other clients.
 It demonstrates the use of `select`, `send`, `read`, `bind` and `listen` functions.

 ## Requirements
 You need: